Complete Golf Store Business Logo

 Golf Simulator Space Measures

-How much space do you need to build a golf simulator?
 The space available to set up the golf simulator is a crucial factor to consider before you go ahead and make your decision.
-Your simulator system should be placed in an area where there is no risk of any damage, and where you will be able to swing freely.
+Your simulator system should be placed in an area where there is no risk of damage, and where you will be able to swing freely.

 If you want to ensure that you have adequate room to comfortably swing the club, it is highly recommended to measure the area you want to use for your setup.
 This will help you to determine if the model you want can easily be accommodated in the space you have.
-Room height and ceiling height are the other things that have to be taken into account.
-Most golf simulators find their place in basements and garages, but there are many options available even for smaller spaces.
-You can also find more detailed explanations in our dedicated guide.
+Room width, depth and ceiling height are the other things that have to be taken into account.
+Most golf simulators find their place in basements and garages, but you can design your system even for smaller spaces.
+You will also find more detailed explanations in our dedicated guide for sim room size requirements.

 Here are the recommended dimensions for one of the most popular golf simulator setups.